Jiuhong-casperlabs/setup-mynode/VALIDATOR_ROTATION.md

 Step4:

-.Issue the following command on one node and copy it to the other nodes.
+.Issue the following command on one node and put it on xx/public/mynetwork/1_0_1/config.tar.gz.
 This file should be exactly the same on each node.

 For example:
 ```